Dear Friend,

 Peace is the Wey is a friendly sangha* practicing in the Plum Village Buddhist tradition, initiated by Zen Master Thich Nhat Hanh, who is affectionately known as Thay (teacher in Vietnamese).

-We aim to create a calm and inclusive space and everyone is welcome to join us, We practice online every Thursday, see Our Weekly Practice to find out more.
+We aim to create a calm and inclusive space and everyone is welcome to join us.
+We practice online every Thursday, with an in-person meeting every third Thursday of the month.
+See Our Weekly Practice to find out more.

-* Sangha: is the Sanskrit work for inseparable.
-In the context of Plum Village it is a group or community of practioners.
+* Sangha: the Sanskrit work for 'inseparable'.
+In the context of Plum Village it is a group or community of practitioners.

 Engaged Buddhism